-The Order of the Ministry of the Presidency (PRE/1282/2007) of 10 May on the financial means aliens are required to have in order to enter Spain specifies the amount that aliens have to prove is available to them in order to be able to enter Spain.
+The Order of the Ministry of the Prime Minister's Office (PRE/1282/2007) of 10 May 2007 on the financial means that foreign nationals must prove are available to them in order to enter Spain specifies the amount that foreign nationals must prove they have in order to be able to enter Spain.

-- a) From 1 January 2019, for the costs of their stay in Spain, foreign nationals not subject to EU law must have a daily amount available to them equivalent to 10 % of the gross national minimum wage laid down in Royal Decree 1462/2018 of 21 December 2018 setting the 2019 national minimum wage at 95 euros per person per day (or its legal equivalent in foreign currency).
-This amount should be multiplied by the number of days they intend to remain in Spain and by the number of dependent persons travelling with them.
-This amount must in all cases represent 90 % of the gross national minimum wage (855 euros or its legal equivalent in foreign currency) per person, regardless of the intended duration of the stay. - b) For their return to their country of provenance or for transit to third countries, foreign nationals can be required to produce a personal, non-transferable and fixed-date ticket or tickets for the intended means of transport.
+a) For the costs of their stay in Spain, the amount they have available to them must represent, in euro, 10% of the gross national minimum wage (EUR 113.40) or its legal equivalent in foreign currency multiplied by the number of days they intend to stay in Spain and by the number of dependent persons travelling with them.
+The minimum amount at their disposal must represent 90% of the gross national minimum wage (EUR 1 020.60) or its legal equivalent in foreign currency per person, regardless of the intended duration of the stay.

+b) For the return to their country of provenance or for transit via third countries, foreign nationals must be able to produce a personal, non-transferable and fixed-date ticket or tickets for the planned means of transport.

-Aliens must prove that they have the above means of subsistence either by producing them if they are in cash, or by producing certified cheques, traveller's cheques, receipts or credit cards, which must be accompanied by a recent bank statement (bank letters or Internet bank statements are not acceptable) or by other evidence clearly showing the amount of credit available on the card or bank account.
+Foreign nationals must prove that they have the above means of subsistence either by producing them if they are in cash, or by producing certified cheques, traveller's cheques, receipts or credit cards, which must be accompanied by a recent bank statement or an up-to-date bank book (bank letters or internet bank statements are not acceptable) or by other evidence clearly showing the amount of credit available on the card or bank account.